Barqawiz/Android_ApplicationTemplate/README.md

     The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-*This means that you MUST provide attribution in your application to Monkey Clicks for the use of this code.
-The way to do this is to mention Monkey Clicks project name in the setting or the about page for example.*
+*This means that you MUST provide attribution in your application to 'Monkey Clicks' for the use of this code.
+The way to do this is to mention 'Monkey Clicks' project name in the setting or the about page for example.*

 [0]: http://codk.tumblr.com/post/83727645411/android-template